 My goal for this race was to go for the record without setting my Barkley training back with weeks of recovery.
 To that end it was a resounding success.
 At the same time, though, I know I can go faster there and that magical 24 hour number seems tantalizingly just within reach.

 The image below is just my first loop (I won’t post all of them because, well, they’re the same other than the time / pace).
+But if you’d like to see them all here are the Strava links: loop 1, loop 2, loop 3, loop 4.
 The terrain has more variability and total gain/loss than the elevation plot shows, but I had my watch set to only update once per minute.
 You actually have the option of going clockwise or counter-clockwise on this course, but to me counter-clockwise is far better.
 It’s harder to miss a turn and there are a couple of extremely runnable slightly downhill sections near the end of counter-clockwise loops.
 The downhill sections going clockwise are steeper and/or more technical and I believe would be harder to run.